 I was sitting watching The Block last night and it hit me that I could not continue to post about it this season…..when the season started this year, I wrote about how I was looking forward to seeing if there were some sustainable inclusions, given some of the contestants usual green lifestyles, and the solar energy of last year.

 I started the season with an open mind, and then missed week 2 reveals as I as travelling.
-As I sat there and watched the process and judging this week, I realised that this was a waste… a waste of my time, a waste of opportunity to create more variety in the interior design world, and a waste of chances to create truly sustainable examples of design in a programme watched by many.
-I love the judges and think they are all very talented, but listening to talk about “too many cushions” or “over styled” beds, reminded me of my hate of judgement when it comes to people’s homes, your homes, our homes; and why we started the #realhomesmovement.
-Watching the very pretty but essentially “same same” look of each bedroom and enormously luxurious ensuites, reminded me that there is no real individuality when it comes to The Block, a whole lot of excessive non conscious consumerism, and other than Wombat and Stick’s timber log side tables, (that got bagged), there were really no green elements to these rooms.
+As I sat there and watched this week, I realised that there is such a wasted opportunity to create more variety in the interior design world, and a waste of chances to create truly sustainable examples of design in a programme watched by many.
+I love the judges and think they are all very talented, but listening to talk about “too many cushions” or “over styled” beds, reminds me of my hate of judgement when it comes to people’s homes; and why we started the #realhomesmovement.
+Watching the very pretty but essentially “same same” look of each bedroom and enormously luxurious ensuites, reminded me that there is no real individuality, a whole lot of non conscious consumerism, and other than Wombat and Stick’s timber log side tables, there were really no green elements to these rooms.

-While they may sometimes ask the contestants to consider the originality of the homes, and keep the heritage features, and this year, those houses have been rescued from the chopping block, essentially the aim is the create saleable homes, and saleable homes are ones that look the way the industry says is on trend; and encourage you to buy certain items to decorate your own home.
+While they may sometimes ask the contestants to consider the originality of the homes, and keep the heritage features, such as those houses this year being rescued from the chopping block, essentially the aim is to create saleable homes, and saleable homes are ones that look the way the industry says is on trend; and encourage you to buy certain items to decorate your own home.
 There is also a lot of real waste that goes on, with things being ripped out and tossed away, when they could easily be reused or rennovated.
 New things are great, but what about preserving some of the old too?